mkheck/DialogFX/README.md

 DialogFX
 ========

+PLEASE NOTE: DialogFX is now incorporated into the JFXtras project.
+Please visit us there on GitHub for the latest code and JavaFX goodies!

 DialogFX adds fully-baked and flexible dialog box functionality to JavaFX 2.2+.

 Thanks for checking it out!
 JavaFX 2.x offers amazing capabilities, but rolling-your-own dialogs seems a bit tedious.